CVanchieri/Portfolio/Post_TwitterBotAWSLambdaFunction.md

 I enjoy using Twitter for fun and to find information.
 I thought that I would try to create a Twitterbot that will automate the collection and storage of data science information by searching, collecting, and storing tweets on the subject.

+If you need assistance getting started with Tweepy api or AWS Lambda Function connections, this is the blog I followed for those connections. --> [Link]({{'https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/'}})

 #### Necessary imports.
 ```
 import os